SageHack/hacklair/content/hacker-legal-handbook.md

 ### Mischief in relation to data <a id='data-mischief'></a>

 If you alter, destroys or render useless any data.
-If you endanger someone’s life in doing so you can go to prison for life, else it depend on how much the data is worth.
+If you endanger someone’s life in doing so you can go to prison for life, else it depends on how much the data is worth.

 #### Related laws